thelowesttype/thelowesttype.github.io/content/blog/template-matcher/index.md

 #### Cross-Power Spectrum of the Images
-You can notice a small dot almost in the middle of the image.
-That dot is a unit function denoting the angle and scale with which the live image has changed compared to the template.
+You can notice a small dot almost in the centre of the image.
+That dot is a unit function denoting the angle and scale with which the live image has changed as compared to the template.
 <div style="text-align: center;">
     <figure style="max-width: 650px;">
         <img class="zoom-without-container" src="/blog/template-matcher/algo7.png" style="width: 100%"></img>